JIAR-CAP/intro-to-github/README.md

 Head over to GHD, and you'll see the changes tracked by Git.
 Right-click on the changed file in the sidebar, and click "Discard Changes".

-### Revert a commit

-Navigate to the "History" tab in the sidebar.
-Right-click the top commit and select "Revert changes in commit".

-This creates a *new* commit that is an undo of the selected commit.

-### ???

 ## Publish your repo to GitHub

 At the top-right of the UI, click on the "Publish repository" button.
 This will push the repo to your GitHub account.